abhipas05/JavaGUIs/README.md

 # JavaGUIs
 A collection of several Java GUIs I developed.
+Currently, this includes a Calculator GUI and a Sudoku Generator GUI.